psf/black/docs/the_black_code_style/future_style.md

   definition starts inside a `# fmt: off` block after an import.
 - `parenthesize_whole_conditional_expression`: Prefer parenthesizing and splitting a whole boolean condition in an `if`, `elif`, or `while` statement instead of splitting a function call within it.
+If any top-level operand cannot fit on one line, Black keeps the existing split behavior.

 (labels/wrap-comprehension-in)=